 - The state of Oregon does not require homeowners to have a home insurance policy.

 - But banks and lenders who issue mortgage loans typically require it.

-- Depending on the value of the property and the type of coverage you choose, you might pay somewhere in the range of $700 to $900 per year.
-Those are typical premiums for Oregon, as of 2018.
+- Depending on the value of the property and the type of coverage you choose, you might pay somewhere around $1,200 per year.
+Those are typical premiums for Oregon, as of 2022.
 But the cost could fall outside of that range as well.